Can You Use A Cash-Out Refinance To Buy A Second Home?

 Higher Loan Balance

 A cash-out refinance increases the debt tied to your primary residence.
-Falling behind on payments means risking your home.
+Falling behind on payments can put your home at risk.

 Closing Costs

-A refinance usually comes with lender fees, title costs, appraisal charges, and other closing expenses.
-These reduce your net cash proceeds and raise the amount you need the strategy to justify.
+A refinance usually comes with lender fees, title costs, appraisal charges and other closing expenses.
+These costs reduce your net cash proceeds and raise the amount the strategy needs to justify.

 Potentially Higher Total Interest